 Andy thoroughly enjoyed private legal practice, but soon felt called to enter full-time ministry, and joined the Voice of the Martyrs in Bartlesville, Oklahoma.
 VOM is an interdenominational Christian ministry that assists persecuted Christians in the most difficult countries of the world.

 Andy served as the regional director for VOM’s Middle East field team.
 Each year, Andy oversaw multimillion dollar project portfolios consisting of hundreds of individual field efforts.
-Andy travelled throughout the region extensively each year to encourage persecuted Christians; prayerfully supporting them and delivering help when disaster arose.
+Andy traveled throughout the region extensively each year to encourage persecuted Christians; prayerfully supporting them and delivering help when disaster arose.
 Andy and his team strove to be good stewards of ministry resources, and verified projects during their travels as well.

 Andy’s work and ministry has always been a family effort.
 He and his wife, Liz, recently celebrated 14 years of marriage, and are the proud parents of three precious children.
 The Colemans live in Owasso where they are active members of First Baptist Church, Owasso.